 The completely reivsed 4th edition of this critically-acclaimed guide book, features detailed information on sites, rich cultural and historical information, and up-to-date and critical reviews of restaurants and accommodation (400 pp.).

-Winner of two major awards, this revisionist stiudy of the Muslim minority in Christian Aragon is based on detailed archival research and incorporated novel methodological perspectives (480 pp.).
-Reviews
+A revisionist stiudy of the Muslim minority in Christian Aragon based on detailed archival research and novel methodological approaches (480 pp.).
+Reviews-

 Featuring interviews with leading scholars and evocative reenactments, this film examines the reiigious diversity of Muslim al-Andalus and its decline.
 Brian Catlos served as Creative Consultant and appears in interviews. (watch)